FT Cboe Vest U.S. Equity Buffer ETF – June (NYSEARCA:FJUN) Shares Sold by Cetera Investment Advisers

-Cetera Investment Advisers reduced its stake in shares of FT Cboe Vest U.S. Equity Buffer ETF – June (NYSEARCA:FJUN – Get Rating) by 9.1% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 8,730 shares of the company’s stock after selling 877 shares during the period.
-Cetera Investment Advisers owned about 0.27% of FT Cboe Vest U.S. Equity Buffer ETF – June worth $316,000 at the end of the most recent quarter.
+Cetera Investment Advisers cut its holdings in FT Cboe Vest U.S. Equity Buffer ETF – June (NYSEARCA:FJUN – Get Rating) by 9.1% in the 3rd quarter, according to its most recent 13F filing with the SEC.
+The firm owned 8,730 shares of the company’s stock after selling 877 shares during the period.
+Cetera Investment Advisers owned about 0.27% of FT Cboe Vest U.S. Equity Buffer ETF – June worth $316,000 as of its most recent filing with the SEC.

 Featured Articles